SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 3.  aristotle

-    1.  \'So it is clear that a polis is of best size when it has a population large enough for a self-suffi cient lifestyle but one that can be seen at a glance.\'
+    1.  \'So it is clear that a polis is of best size when it has a population large enough for a self-sufficient lifestyle but one that can be seen at a glance.\' (Aristotle, Polis: The Greek City-State 1326b11)